Spain: Restoration of democracy

 In 1962, a group of politicians involved in the opposition to Franco's regime inside the country and in exile met in the congress of the European Movement in Munich, where they made a resolution in favour of democracy.
 With Franco's death in November 1975, Juan Carlos succeeded to the position of King of Spain and head of state in accordance with the Francoist law.
 With the approval of the new Spanish Constitution of 1978 and the restoration of democracy, the State devolved much authority to the regions and created an internal organisation based on autonomous communities.
 The Spanish 1977 Amnesty Law let people of Franco's regime continue inside institutions without consequences, even perpetrators of some crimes during transition to democracy like the Massacre of 3 March 1976 in Vitoria or 1977 Massacre of Atocha.

 In the Basque Country, moderate Basque nationalism coexisted with a radical nationalist movement led by the armed organisation ETA until the latter's dissolution in May 2018.
 The group was formed in 1959 during Franco's rule but had continued to wage its violent campaign even after the restoration of democracy and the return of a large measure of regional autonomy.

 On 23 February 1981, rebel elements among the security forces seized the Cortes in an attempt to impose a military-backed government.
 King Juan Carlos took personal command of the military and successfully ordered the coup plotters, via national television, to surrender.

 During the 1980s the democratic restoration made possible a growing open society.
 New cultural movements based on freedom appeared, like La Movida Madrileña.
 In May 1982 Spain joined NATO, followed by a referendum after a strong social opposition.
 That year the Spanish Socialist Workers Party (PSOE) came to power, the first left-wing government in 43 years.
 In 1986 Spain joined the European Economic Community, which later became the European Union.
-The PSOE was replaced in government by the Partido Popular (PP) in 1996 after scandals around participation of the government of Felipe González in the Dirty war against ETA; at that point the PSOE had served almost 14 consecutive years in office.
+The PSOE was replaced in government by the Partido Popular (PP) in 1996 after scandals around participation of the government of Felipe González in the Dirty war against ETA.